Operational Calculus for Differentiable Programming: Introduction

-We have been inspired by the development of differentiable programming to formalize a theoretical model, that encompasses the ideas underlying differentiable programming and provides a more general setting for investigations of differentiable programs.
+The proposed theoretical model and the constructed operational calculus aim to fill this gap.
+We have been inspired by the development of differentiable programming to formalize a theoretical model, that encompasses the ideas underlying differentiable programming and provides a general setting for the study of differentiable programs.
 The presented theoretical model enables analytic investigations of differentiable programs through algebraic tools, that are closer to the field of programming; i.e. the presented operators can take the same role as higher order functions in functional programming.
 We introduce a \emph{Virtual Tensor Machine} as a language that extends functional definition of programs with a \emph{Tensor Series Algebra} of the memory.
 Such a tensor description of the memory can also serve as a formalization of recent advancements in high performance computing hardware, ex. tensor processing units by Google and tensor cores by Nvidia.
 This algebraic structure inherent to our model allows us to establish an \emph{Operational Calculus} of higher-order constructs that can facilitate reasoning about differentiable programs.
 Furthermore, the presented model is self-sufficient, as the Operational Calculus presented herein is implemented strictly within the language itself.
+We hope, that the introduction of Operational Calculus into the field of computer science will provide a new approach to solving problems and offer a different view on the field, as it has already done in modern physics \cite{OpCalc}.

-Mathematical analysis and calculus found its way into programming, where different fields employ analytic properties of programs.
-What seems to be lacking in these attempts is a mechanism that would abstract away the gory details of calculus and provide the ability to employ it on a higher level in computer programming.
-The proposed theoretical model and the constructed operational calculus aim to fill this gap.
-To demonstrate its algebraic power over analytic properties of differentiable programs, we analyse iterators, considering fractional iterations and their (higher-order) rates of change in relation to the number of iterations; i.e. (higher-order) \emph{ iterating velocities }.
-We than solve the special case of \emph{ReduceSum} and its (higher-order) iterating velocities, and provide their explicit solutions within the language.
+We demonstrate our frameworks usefulness to differentiable programming by using it to analyse iterators of differentiable programs and derive their \emph{fractional iterations}.
+This allowed us to derive their \emph{iterating velocities}, ie. higher order derivatives of the iterates with respect to the number of iterations, which may offer new insights into iterated processes that feature prominently in programming.
+We use these ideas to explicitly solve the special case of \emph{ReduceSum} and its (higher- order) iterating velocities.